The seminar discusses advanced topics in Post-Quantum Cryptography related to the current research in this field.

 - Lattice-based Multi-Party Computation Protocols (SPDZ Scheme, Overdrive Scheme, Packing Methods for Ciphertexts, Applications to Privacy-Preserving Machine Learning)

-A solid background knowledge in mathematics with respect to the topics above.
+A solid background knowledge in mathematics with respect to one of the topics above.

 Seminar talks can be given in either German or English.

-Student of computer science can register for the seminar via the general seminar registration of the faculty.
-Students from other fields should register by e-mail to email@example.com.
+Students can register via the general seminar registration of the faculty or directly by e-mail to email@example.com

 Further organizational matters are usually announced in a startup meeting that takes place in the first week of lecture time.